 (a) Subject to the provisions set out in (b) below, expansion of the tariff quota for a Sensitive Product shall be on a most-favoured-nation basis.
-The expansion shall be

-[at least [6] per cent of domestic consumption or, for developing country Members, less than two thirds of [6] per cent of domestic consumption.
+[Bound tariff quotas shall be increased based on a minimum of [6] per cent of domestic consumption or, for developing country Members, less than [4] per cent of domestic consumption.
 For developing country Members, domestic consumption shall not include self-consumption of subsistence production.
-Developing country Members shall be able to reduce existing bound quotas to less than two thirds of [6] per cent of domestic consumption if the current bound quota is greater than this quantity.]
+Developing country Members with bound quotas established as a result of Article XXVIII negotiations or accession commitments shall be able to use as a base for tariff quota expansion the lesser of the bound tariff quota so established or less than [4] per cent of domestic consumption.
+The formula for expansion shall be as follows: [1]